Terence Knapp: Selected stage, screen and television roles

-Other favorite roles include Henry Higgins in Pygmalion, the title role in The Miser, and King Lear in Carol Sorgenfrei's Cordelia Victorious, at Kennedy Theatre; Fagin in Oliver!, King Arthur in Camelot, Archie Rice (the Olivier role) in The Entertainer, Henry Higgins in My Fair Lady and Gallimard in M. Butterfly, all at Diamond Head Theatre, Honolulu, as well as Noël Coward in Noel and Gertie, Salieri in Amadeus and The Chairman in The Mystery of Edwin Drood at Manoa Valley Theatre.
+Other roles include Henry Higgins in Pygmalion, the title role in The Miser, and King Lear in Carol Sorgenfrei's Cordelia Victorious, at Kennedy Theatre; Fagin in Oliver!, King Arthur in Camelot, Archie Rice (the Olivier role) in The Entertainer, Henry Higgins in My Fair Lady and Gallimard in M. Butterfly, all at Diamond Head Theatre, Honolulu, as well as Noël Coward in Noel and Gertie, Salieri in Amadeus and The chairman in The Mystery of Edwin Drood at Manoa Valley Theatre.
 One-man shows include Captain Cook, RN by Aldyth Morris in Hawaii and Einstein Talks Like a Regular Guy (Dowd) at the University of Cape Town and the Pretoria Technikon, South Africa, performing the Einstein piece also in Hawai’i.
-From 1971-2005, Knapp was the featured performer in annual Shakespeare Birthday Shows at Kennedy Theatre and from 1993-2005 performed annually at (Robert) Burns Night for the Caledonian Society of Hawai’i.
+From 1971 to 2005, Knapp was the featured performer in annual Shakespeare Birthday Shows at Kennedy Theatre and from 1993 to 2005 performed annually at (Robert) Burns Night for the Caledonian Society of Hawai’i.

-Television performances, in addition to Damien, include several featured roles in the Hawaii Five-O, Magnum, P.I. and Big Hawaii series.
-From 1977-1982 he regularly hosted Spectrum–Hawaii, interviewing various celebrities and distinguished artists on Hawaii Public Television (KHET).
+Television performances, in addition to Damien, include several roles in the Hawaii Five-O, Magnum, P.I. and Big Hawaii series.
+From 1977 to 1982 he regularly hosted Spectrum–Hawaii, interviewing celebrities and artists on Hawaii Public Television.